jsarni/CaraML/README.md

 ## *Presentation*

-CaraMl is a Scala Spark framework for distributed Machine Learning programs, using the Spark MLlib in the simplest possible way.
-No need to write hundreds or thousands lines code, just discribing pipline of models and/or transformations.
+CaraMl is a Scala/Apache Spark framework for distributed Machine Learning programs, using the Apache Spark MLlib in the simplest possible way.
+No need to write hundreds or thousands code lines, just discribing pipline of models and/or transformations.
 The purpose is to do "Machine Learning as Code"